 As for The Manor, this smart B&B stands on the edge of town with orange and lemon trees scattered through its 5 acres of manicured gardens.
-It tends to attract an older crowd, and chief among its virtues is the swimming pool terrace, where breakfast is served in summer.
+Chief among its virtues is the swimming pool terrace, where breakfast is served in summer.
 You can top up your tan on sun loungers, hide in the shade of a palm tree, or jump into the hot tub and bubble away; there’s an honesty bar, too, and lunch and dinner can be arranged if you want.
 Four bedrooms come in simple, traditional style: happy colours, tiled floors, the odd antique.
 None are huge, but all open onto an interior balcony, where walls of glass slide back and bring the outside in.
 Each room has its own space here with sofas or armchairs, then screens to offer a little privacy.
 Finally, fabulous views of sea and sky that follow you around, and Calvi’s delicious restaurants, which wait to impress.

 - Calvi is the star of the show, a gorgeous old town surrounded by the sea